 NOTES

-- Iterable's segmentation tool cannot perform geolocation queries (proximity, etc.).
-However, catalog items can contain geo_location values, and collections can use geolocation queries to compare them to the values stored on a user's profile.
+- Iterable's segmentation tool cannot perform geo_location queries (proximity, etc.).
+However, catalog items can contain geo_location values, and collections can use geo_location queries to compare them to the values stored on a user's profile.

 - When defining a geo_location field on a catalog item, there is no need to